-After several years of austerity – many households in Ireland have seen a fall in their disposable income and rising bills.
-Budget 2017 may have resulted in a small amount of extra money in some people’s pockets in 2017 – but Money Guide Ireland can help you even more with some useful tips on reducing your bills.
-By following just 3 or 4 of these tips, an average household could manage to cut their bills by as much as €1000 in just one year.
+After several years of austerity – many households in Ireland have seen falls in their disposable income as well as rising bills.
+Budget 2017 may have resulted in a small amount of extra money in some people’s pockets – but Money Guide Ireland can help you even more with some useful tips on reducing your bills.
+By following just 3 or 4 of these tips, an average household should be able to cut their bills by as much as €1000 in just one year.
 Last year one reader saved enough to pay for flights to New York

 Here are our Top 20 Money Saving Tips for 2017

 - Switch Electricity Supplier

 If you are are an average electricity user, still on the old “ESB” standard rates you could easily save around €214 in one year by switching supplier .
 You could save money by just paying by Direct Debit and opting for electronic billing.
 See our Electricity Price Comparison

 - Switch Gas Supplier – If you are still with Bord Gais Energy for gas and have never switched – you could easily save around €230 in the first year if you switch your mains gas supplier.
 See Gas Prices Compared

 - Look out for discount codes and promotional vouchers for online shopping – See some of the latest Discount Codes Here.

 - Claim all the government grants you can get: – there are grants worth thousands of Euro available for new boilers and insulation.
 More details Here.